-To enhance effective water management, monitoring and testing processes to achieve a high level of water quality and address water quantity decline.
+To enhance effective water management as well as monitoring and testing processes to achieve a high quality of natural water resources.

-To conduct education and awareness programs to ensure sustainable water usage.
+To conduct community awareness programs to ensure sustainable water usage.

 To ensure that effective stormwater management processes are established and developed for the City's sustainable future.